wasp-lang/wasp/web/docs/language/features.md

 Path where a successfully authenticated user will be sent upon successful login/signup.
 Default value is "/".

-### Email and Password
+### Username and Password

-`EmailAndPassword` authentication method makes it possible to signup/login into the app by using email address and a password.
+`UsernameAndPassword` authentication method makes it possible to signup/login into the app by using a username and password.
-This method requires that `userEntity` specified in `auth` contains `email: string` and `password: string` fields.
+This method requires that `userEntity` specified in `auth` contains `username: string` and `password: string` fields.

 We provide basic validations out of the box, which you can customize as shown below.
 Default validations are:
-- `email`: non-empty
+- `username`: non-empty
 - `password`: non-empty, at least 8 characters, and contains a number

 #### High-level API